 Categorized into 18 drivers, each is integral to value creation and overall output.
 When optimized, and working well together they produce operational performance.

-Measuring the status and performance of each driver through a diagnostic assessment, provides basis to understand the dependability of future performance, and profitability - And also a premise to help determine enterprise value, and if we wish, a basis to make changes to improve.
+Measuring the status and performance of each driver through a diagnostic assessment, provides basis to understand the dependability of future performance, and profitability - a basis to determine enterprise value, and if we wish, to apply resources changes to improve.

 Research Shows 18 Factors Drive Operational Effectiveness: